blacknon/lssh/demo/README.md

 `demo/` provides a Docker Compose environment for trying the main `lssh` connection patterns locally in one place.
 From the client container, you can use `lssh` / `lscp` / `lsftp` / `lsshell` / `lsmon` to verify the following:

+- Using the demo client itself as an SSH bastion that launches `lssh`
 - Password-based SSH authentication
 - Private key-based SSH authentication
 - Multi-hop connections through an SSH proxy
+- Nested SSH proxy chains through an intermediate private host
+- HTTP and SOCKS5 proxy hops that sit behind an SSH-only intermediate host
 - Connections through an HTTP proxy
 - Connections through a SOCKS5 proxy
 - Loading local settings with `local_rc`